Parts of a Car

 Compressor – Part of the refrigeration system, this passes refrigerant vapor from an evaporator to a condenser.

 Computer – In newer vehicles, all vehicle systems are controlled and/or monitored by the on-board computer, which will notify the driver through the dashboard instrument panel of any problems.

 Condenser – Part of the refrigeration system, vaporized A/C refrigerant circulates through the condenser passes through fins, which cools the refrigerant back into a liquid.

 Condenser motor – Used to assist the condenser in cooling A/C refrigerant once the system rises above a certain pressure or temperature.

-Control arm – This is a suspension system component which connects the vehicle frame to the steering knuckle or front axle carrier in the front end of the vehicle.
+Control arm – This is a suspension system component that connects the vehicle frame to the steering knuckle or front axle carrier in the front end of the vehicle.
 In the rear of the vehicle, the control arms connect the vehicle frame to the rear axle carrier.

 Control arm bushing – A bushing, fitted in either end on the control arm to assist with cushioning and preventing wear.